Calderdale: Transport

-Calderdale has seven operational railway stations: Brighouse, Halifax, Hebden Bridge, Mythomroyd, Sowerby Bridge, Todmorden, Walsden.
-A new Elland railway station received planning permission in 2023 and construction is expected to begin in 2024 for a potential opening date of December 2025.
+Calderdale has seven operational railway stations: Brighouse, Halifax, Hebden Bridge, Mytholmroyd, Sowerby Bridge, Todmorden, and Walsden.

+A new Elland railway station has been approved and is under development.
+Planning permission was granted in 2023, with construction scheduled to begin in 2024 and an original target opening date of December 2025.

-The train operators in the borough are Northern and Grand Central.
-Destinations for services include Bradford Interchange, Huddersfield, Leeds, York, Manchester Victoria, Blackpool North, Wigan North Western, Chester, Warrington Bank Quay, Hull, Preston, Burnley Manchester Road and London King's Cross.
+Rail services in the borough are operated by Northern and Grand Central.
+Destinations served from stations in Calderdale include Bradford Interchange, Huddersfield, Leeds, York, Manchester Victoria, Blackpool North, Wigan North Western, Chester, Warrington Bank Quay, Hull, Preston, Burnley Manchester Road, and London King’s Cross.

 Education

-Two selective schools in Calderdale jointly administer an 11+ admissions exam: The Crossley Heath School, in Savile Park and North Halifax Grammar School in Illingworth.
+Two selective schools in Calderdale jointly administer an 11+ admissions examination: The Crossley Heath School in Savile Park and North Halifax Grammar School in Illingworth.

-Calderdale College is a local further education college on Francis Street, in Halifax.
+Calderdale College is a further education college located on Francis Street in Halifax.
 In December 2006 it was announced that Calderdale College, in partnership with Leeds Metropolitan University, would open a new higher education institution in January 2007 called University Centre Calderdale.